Judge signals may toss ex-Wells Fargo employees' insider trading case

-NEW YORK (Reuters) - An administrative judge signaled on Wednesday that he may dismiss Securities and Exchange Commission charges against two former Wells Fargo & Co employees following a appellate court ruling limiting the reach of insider trading laws.
+NEW YORK, Feb 11 (Reuters) - An administrative judge signaled on Wednesday that he may dismiss U.S. Securities and Exchange Commission charges against two former Wells Fargo & Co employees following a appellate court ruling limiting the reach of insider trading laws.

 At a hearing in New York, SEC Administrative Law Judge Jason Patil said he believed the December appellate ruling applied to the civil case of former Wells Fargo analyst Gregory Bolan and trader Joseph Ruggieri.